PREPARING FOR REGISTRATION

-Students gain academic credit for their internships by finding an appropriate position, enrolling in POL 399, and working with the Faculty Coordinator (Dr. Miriam Lowi, 609-771-2746, email@example.com, SSB 221) to research and write a substantial paper on their issue area or job.
+Students gain academic credit for their internships by finding an appropriate position, enrolling in POL 399, and working with the Internship Faculty Coordinator (Dr. Sarah Chartock, firstname.lastname@example.org) to research and write a substantial paper on their issue area or job.
+Specific requirements for academic credit vary and are agreed to by the professor, student, and site supervisor at the beginning of the semester.
 Students enrolling in the course should have junior or senior status and a cumulative GPA of at least 2.5.
 Students should normally be enrolled in the political science major or minor, the public policy analysis and management minor, or the law, philosophy, and politics minor, although on occasion the instructor of the internship may allow other students to enroll.

-Candidates should find a suitable position that will offer a meaningful opportunity and provide roughly 180 hours of work for the semester (per 1 unit course).
+Candidates should find a suitable position that will offer a meaningful opportunity and provide roughly 135 hours of work for the semester (per 1 unit course).
 The Department mostly approves internships worth a full unit (four credit-hours) yet it may make other arrangements under special circumstances.
+Students may count no more than 3 units of internship toward a TCNJ degree.
 Unless the student qualifies for an academic overload, the full unit of POL 399 must be part of the 4.5 unit maximum enrollment load for the semester.
 If overload approval is needed, please wait to apply for your internship until you have completed the Overload Interest Form and received an email from the Dean’s Office approving your overload.
 Here is the link to the Overload Interest Form.

 The following procedures maximize student enrichment from an internship taken for academic credit.

-- The Internship Proposal Form should be completed by the student and supervisor of the internship site before the student meets with the POL 399 Faculty Coordinator.
-Students do not need to complete the Records & Registration Internship Enrollment form for the Summer 2021 and Fall 2021 semesters.
+- The Internship Proposal Form should be completed by the student and supervisor of the internship site before the student meets with the POL 399 Internship Coordinator.
+Students do not need to complete the Records & Registration Internship Enrollment form.
 Please enter a start date on your paperwork that is at least 1 week after you submit into the HSS proposal portal.
 YOUR INTERNSHIP HOURS CANNOT START UNTIL YOU RECEIVE APPROVAL FROM THE DEAN’S OFFICE.